MalakHimse1f/ComfyReaderTempo/projects/integration-plan.md

 2. Uses the actual document ID returned from the database after insertion
 3. Attempts to update with a `processed_epub_id` field but gracefully handles if that field doesn't exist
 4. Simplifies error handling to focus on the core functionality

+### Storage Improvements

+We identified and fixed a critical issue with the storage implementation:

+1. **Problem**: The original implementation was using `localStorage` which has a size limit of only 5-10MB, causing "QuotaExceededError" when trying to store processed EPUBs.

+2. **Solution**: We completely rewrote the `ProcessedBookStorage` class to:

+   - Use IndexedDB instead of localStorage, allowing storage of much larger files
+   - Add cloud synchronization with Supabase Storage to the "processed-books" bucket
+   - Enable offline-first processing with background synchronization
+   - Add automatic synchronization when coming back online

+3. **New Features**:

+   - Processed books are stored locally first, then synced to the cloud
+   - Books can be processed offline and will sync when connectivity returns
+   - Cloud storage serves as a backup and enables cross-device access
+   - The system manages a sync queue to track which books need syncing

+4. **Error Handling**:
+   - Improved error handling with detailed error states
+   - Graceful fallbacks when cloud storage is unavailable
+   - Retry mechanism for failed uploads

+This new implementation addresses the storage quota issue and provides a more robust solution for handling large EPUB files, especially on mobile devices with limited storage or intermittent connectivity.

 ## Conclusion